 Dual Doctor of Pharmacy and Master of Public Health

-Students are encouraged to consider this dual degree program as early as possible in their PharmD program.
+Students should note that the PharmD program is face-to-face and MPH program courses are fully online and students are encouraged to consider this dual degree program as early as possible in their PharmD program.

 Students opting for the dual degree program will follow the traditional PharmD curriculum.